MeblIkea/Water-Launcher/README.md

 <h1> Water Launcher! </h1>

-This is a simple software for managing Landlord's Super mods <a href="https://github.com/Moojuiceman-LSMods">Moojuiceman's mods</a>, so this is <b>NOT</b> my mods.
+This is a simple software in order to manage <a href="https://github.com/Moojuiceman-LSMods">Moojuiceman's mods</a>.
+These are none of my mods.
 <br>
 This is a portable software.
-In case of any problems, please go to <a href="https://discord.gg/A253AkJ2qv">Minskworks Discord</a> to report it.
+If you find an issue, report it on this GitHub page or join <a href="https://discord.gg/A253AkJ2qv">Minskworks Discord</a> to report it.
 #### <b> LANDLORD'S SUPER STEAM EDITION IS REQUIRED </b>

 <img src="https://cdn.discordapp.com/attachments/897896186487390218/986285826189193267/unknown.png">
 <h2> Installation </h2>
 Click on the latest release <a href="https://github.com/MeblIkea/Landlords-Super-Mod-Manager/releases">(or here)</a>
 <br>
-Then click on <a href="https://github.com/MeblIkea/Water-Launcher/releases/latest/download/Water-Launcher.exe">Water.Launcher.exe</a> for downloading it
+Then click on <a href="https://github.com/MeblIkea/Water-Launcher/releases/latest/download/Water-Launcher.exe">Water.Launcher.exe</a> to download it.

-Now, you can launch it.<br>
+Then, you can launch it.<br>
-/!\ Windows can detect the new version as a virus (I can't do nothing about it :'( )
+/!\ Windows can detect the new version as a virus (and I can't do anything about it :'( )

 <h2> Setup </h2>
-When you see the setup window, you have to put your Landlord's Super directory (press "Default" if it is always in default Steam location)
+When you see the setup window, you have to enter your Landlord's Super directory (press "Default" if it's in the default Steam location)
 <br>
-<i>If it say "This directory exist, and is Landlord's Super", then you can click "Set".
-Else, you have to get the good Landlord's Super location.</i>
+<i>If it reads "This directory exist, and is Landlord's Super", then you can click "Set".
+Else, you will have to get the proper Landlord's Super location.</i>

 <h2> Customisation </h2>
 If you want to change the theme, you can click "Themes" > "Set themes".